ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+iu an empty clean pepper box,
+with perforated top, then it can
+bo easily sifted on the cut; put
 a soft clotn around the injured
 member and wet it with cold wa­
 ter ence in a while.
 It will pre­